 MBG Organic Fiber Potency+ is our top fiber pick because it's certified organic, provides 7 g of fiber per serving and costs under $1.85 per serving at the time of updating this article.

-All three of the products mentioned in this section are entirely free of additive ingredients that we consider to be unhealthy.
+Both of the products mentioned in this section are entirely free of additive ingredients that we consider to be unhealthy.

-We are not suggesting that any of the products referenced in this section are as effective as Alli, or any other FDA-approved weight loss medication.
+We are not suggesting that the products referenced in this section are as effective as Alli, or any other FDA-approved weight loss medication.
 Rather, we're sharing options that patients with an aversion to pharmaceutical medication may wish to speak to their doctor about.

 Pros and Cons of Alli